• Skip to primary navigation

 1. If there is trimmable fat, trim it.

-3. If your oven has convection roast and convection bake, use the bake mode.
+3. Use the bake mode if your oven has a convection roast and convection bake.

-4. You could turn down the oven by 25-50 degrees.
-This will increase the cooking time and may prone to drying out some.
+4. You could turn down the oven by 25ยฐ-50ยฐ.
+This will increase the cooking time and may be prone to drying out some.
 Remember to cook to an endpoint, not by time.

-6. Some water in the pan under the rack will prevent the smoking issue.
+6. Some water in the pan under the rack will prevent most of the smoking issues.
 It will cool the fat when it drips.
-While I commonly use this in other high-temperature cooking, one of the main features here is the crispy skin.
-Water is the enemy of crispy–clean the oven first.
+But in this recipe where we are working to dry the wings, I do not recommend this solution.

 Blue ribbon divider used for visual effect